-PhD External Examiner at the Universities of Reading, Nottingham, and Exeter; and at Macquarie University, Sydney; the University of Western Australia, Perth; the Catalan Institute of Classical Archaeology in Tarragona, Spain; and Lund University, Sweden
+PhD External Examiner at the Universities of Reading, Nottingham, and Exeter; at Macquarie University, Sydney; the University of Western Australia, Perth; the Catalan Institute of Classical Archaeology, Tarragona, Spain; and at Lund University, Sweden

 Organiser of the international conference “Maternitas in Classical Archaeology”, the British School at Rome (2018)

 Organiser of a workshop “Vagnari Roman Imperial Estate: The Settlement and the Material Culture”, University of Sheffield (2018)

 October 2021, Keynote lecture, at the conference by the Society for the Study of Childhood in the Past, University of Otago (New Zealand): The Mother-Infant Nexus and the Social Construction of the Family in the Roman World